 This change will last as long as public health authorities recommend, which could be a few weeks or a couple months.
 Our telephones will be answered as normal, so call the clinic at (952) 443-4600 if you have questions.

-The continuation of regular sessions with your therapist is clinically recommended in order to set aside time for mental health during this hectic time, preserve therapeutic gains made to date, and to maintain regular contact with your therapist so that you can hit the ground running when we reopen our physical space.
+The continuation of regular sessions with your therapist or provider is clinically recommended in order to set aside time for mental health during this hectic time, preserve therapeutic gains made to date, and to maintain regular contact with your therapist so that you can hit the ground running when we reopen our physical space.

 Our staff understand this temporary change likely represents an inconvenience for you and/or yours, and the decision to transition to telehealth was not taken lightly.
 We’re still here to help.
 Like the rest of society, we are faced with a pressing public health crisis and feel the need to act in the best interests of our employees’ physical health as well as slowing the spread of COVID-19 while continuing to serve you.